nikhilsnayak/nikhilsnayak.dev/README.md

 ## Vector Store Schema

-Run the following sql in your supabase database
+Run the following sql in your vercel postgres database

 ```sql
 -- Enable the pgvector extension to work with embedding vectors